steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/07_Detect_Problems/README.md

 <ins>NOTE</ins> Depending on when you clicked on the <b>Problem</b> ticket, you may or may not see a <b>Root cause</b>.
 This is because problems are <i>evolving</i> over time.
 The DAVIS AI first detects an anomaly and create the <b>Problem ticket</b>.
 Then it continuously analyze the events related to the evolution of the problem and then provide a <b>root cause</b> identification.

-Sometimes, the root cause might even change, events or entities added, as DAVID continues its analysis (you can see the number of dependencies analyzed on the top right under the DAVIS logo).
+Sometimes, the root cause might even change, events or entities added, as DAVIS continues its analysis (you can see the number of dependencies analyzed on the top right under the DAVIS logo).
 It is even possible that two initially distinct problem tickets are merged if DAVIS discovers they have the same root cause.

 So, essentially, if you didn't have a root cause, wait a bit and refresh your screen, you will eventually get one.

 ![carts-dev-response-time-hotspots](../../assets/images/carts-dev-response-time-hotspots.png)

-This view shows provides you an analysis of how and where the service response time is degrading.
+This view provides you an analysis of how and where the service response time is degrading.

 We can see it is not during interaction with other services or queues, neither it is spent on database calls.
 The time is spent inside the service, in <b>Active wait time</b> <b>(1)</b>.